teamorchard/ganglia-api/README.md

 Debugging
 ---------

+The following commands assume the real web server (in this case apache) is properly configured to proxy for ganglia_api (on localhost).
+Only port 443 for the webserver is publicly accessible, and digest auth is required.
+The web server is also the same host running the top-level gmetad process for at least one ganglia cluster.

 For checking proper integration, you need to have a working gmetad where you installed ganglia_api.
 The tools you will need are:
  - a telnet client for getting xml output from gmetad